College town: Description

 In Europe, a university town is generally characterised by having an old university.
 The economy of the city is closely related with the university activity and highly supported by the entire university structure, which may include university hospitals and clinics, printing houses, libraries, laboratories, business incubators, student rooms, dining halls, students' unions, student societies, and academic festivities.
 Moreover, the history of the city is often intertwined with that of the university.
 Many European university towns have not merely been important places of science and education, but also centres of political, cultural and social influence throughout the centuries.
 In university towns such as Oxford, Cambridge, St Andrews and Durham, the town centre is dominated both physically and functionally by the university, with the result that the town has become identified with the university.
 While in many historical university towns, the town has grown up around the university, Durham is an example of a university town where the university has 'colonised' the town centre.

 In the United States, many of the land-grant universities are located in college towns because of their historical mandate to provide agricultural education and research.
 In these towns, there is frequently a strong tradition of "school pride" in the community with many of the town's residents working for (and loyal to) the college or university, wearing the school colours, attending university sporting events (such as American college football games, which draw crowds of 100,000 or more).
-Examples of these land-grant college towns include Athens, Georgia (University of Georgia) and University Park, Pennsylvania (Penn State).
+Examples of these land-grant college towns include Athens, Georgia (University of Georgia) and State College, Pennsylvania (Penn State).

 Besides a highly educated and largely transient population, a stereotypical college town often has many people in non-traditional lifestyles and subcultures and with a high tolerance for unconventionality in general, and has a very active musical or cultural scene.
-Many have become centres of technological research and innovative startups.
-Universities with start-up centers can be large cities like Munich or Boston, or small cities such as Trieste or Durham, North Carolina (home of Duke University).
-Small college towns also frequently see spinoff businesses launched and supported by universities and their resources.